How to Find a Teaching English Job in Vietnam

 There are different types of teaching English jobs on offer in Vietnam, the two most popular being in language centers and public schools.
 It’s a good idea to apply for a range of different types of jobs so you can compare them before accepting any offer.

 This list is by no means exhaustive but gives you some reputable companies to apply to:

 ➡️ VUS (language centre with children and adult classes)

 ➡️ ILA (language centre with children and adult classes)

 ➡️ EMG Education (public school class in Science, Maths and English)

 These are some of the questions I’m asked often about finding teaching jobs in Vietnam; be sure to let me know any other questions you have in the comments!

 Do I need to be in Vietnam to find a teaching job?

-No, you do not need to be in Vietnam to find a teaching English job – for visa reasons, it’s better if you are not so you can arrive on a business visa rather than a tourist visa.
-Interviews etc are often done over Skype in the ESL world so this is possible.
+You do not need to be in Vietnam to find a teaching English job.
+It’s sometimes better if you are not so you can arrive on a business visa rather than a tourist visa.
+Interviews are often done over Skype in the ESL world so this is possible.